-In an effort to effectively reach people struggling with food insecurity in Sonoma County, the Redwood Empire Food Bank operates three strategic hunger initiatives - Every Child, Every Day, Senior Security, and Neighborhood Hunger Network.
+In an effort to effectively reach people struggling with food insecurity in Sonoma County, the Redwood Empire Food Bank operates three strategic hunger relief initiatives - Every Child-Every Day, Senior Security, and the Neighborhood Hunger Network.

 Every Child, Every Day

 Emergency Food Assistance Program (EFAP) provides families and low-income people of any age a monthly offering of government commodities supplemented by fresh produce, bread and donated groceries, at 25 distribution sites in Sonoma County.

 Farm Fresh Pantries at key locations throughout Sonoma County provide produce to put every at-risk child on the road to good health.

 Farm to Family School Pantry Program: Open to all families with children enrolled at eight high need elementary schools in Santa Rosa Petaluma.
 Weekly distributions offering fresh produce and groceries are held at the end of the school day as parents pick up their children.
 Nutrition education is a key component of each distribution encouraging families to eat healthy foods especially fruits and vegetables.

 The BackPack Project distributes a 7-10 pound bag of kid-friendly groceries to low-income children at the end of the school day to help their families through the weekend.

 The Every Child, Every Day Hunger-Free Summer delivers free hot and healthy meals and a variety of fun activities to children at 40 community based sites throughout Sonoma County every summer.
 The 2016 Summer Lunch Program will run June 6th through August 5th.
 Please click here to find a site in your community, or call 707-523-7903 for days and times.